-A more recent Federal initiative to promote geographic mobility is the Moving to Opportunity demonstration.
-Under this program, which operates in Baltimore, Boston, Chicago, Los Angeles, and New York, families in public housing or privately owned assisted housing meeting income eligibility requirements are randomly assigned to three groups.
-One group receives Section 8 certificates or vouchers that can be used only in low-poverty areas; a second group receives geographically unrestricted Section 8 certificates or vouchers; and the third receives no tenant-based rental assistance.
-Early results from Boston suggest that the first two groups experienced significantly increased safety, improved health, and far fewer behavior problems among boys compared with the third group.
-The suburban mover households also were far less likely to be victims of crime or experience asthma attacks.
-No effect, however, was measured in the first 3 years in employment, earnings, or welfare receipt (Katz et al., 2000).
-Additional studies have shown higher educational attainment, lower probabilities of arrest, lower rates of welfare receipt, and better neighborhood quality among the suburban mover households (Ludwig et al., 2000a and 2001; Rosenbaum and Harris, 2000).
+A more recent Federal initiative to promote geographic mobility is the Moving to Opportunity Demonstration.
+Under this program, which operates in five cities-Baltimore, Boston, Chicago, Los Angeles, and New York-families in public housing or privately owned assisted housing who meet income eligibility requirements are randomly assigned to three groups.
+One group receives a Section 8 certificate or voucher that can be used only in low-poverty areas; a second group receives a geographically unrestricted Section 8 certificate or voucher; and the third receives no tenant-based rental assistance.
+Early results from Boston suggest that the first two groups experienced significantly increased safety, improved health, and far fewer behavior problems among boys as compared to the third group.
+Members of households that moved to the suburbs were also far less likely to be victims of crime or experience asthma attacks.
+No impact, however, was measured in the first 3 years with respect to employment, earnings, or welfare receipt (Katz, Kling, and Liebman, 2000).
+Additional studies have shown higher educational attainment, lower arrest rates, lower rates of welfare receipt, and better neighborhood quality (Ludwig, Duncan, and Hirschfield, in press, 2001; Ludwig, Ladd, and Duncan, 2000; Ludwig, Duncan, and Pinkston, 2000; Rosenbaum and Harris, 2000).

-Housing policy also can help low- and moderate-income families build wealth and achieve stability.
-In recent years, research has indicated that focusing on differences in income does not fully capture the socioeconomic disparities between the families of racial and ethnic minorities and White families.
-For example, research by Oliver and Shapiro (1995) indicates that the disparity in assets among White and African-American families is much wider than differences in incomes between the two groups.
-This disparity in assets may explain at least a portion of the persistent inequality between African-American and Latino households and White households (Conley, 1999; Oliver and Shapiro, 1995).
+Housing policy can also help low- and moderate-income families build wealth and achieve stability.
+Recent research has indicated that differences in income do not fully capture the socioeconomic disparities between racial and ethnic minorities, and Whites.
+Research by Oliver and Shapiro (1995) indicates that the disparity in assets among White and Black families is much wider than differences in incomes between the two groups.
+This disparity in assets may explain at least part of the persistent inequality between Black, Latino, and White households (Conley, 1999; Oliver and Shapiro, 1995).

-Homeownership is one area in which the disparity among White and African-American families is most stark.
-In 2000, 67.7 percent of all U.S. households were homeowners, but among non-White households the homeownership rate was only 48.2 percent (U.S. Department of Housing and Urban Development, 2000d).
-In recent years, the Federal Government has met with some success in increasing the rate among non-White households.
-For example, HUD, the regulator of governmentsponsored enterprises (GSEs) such as Fannie Mae and Freddie Mac, has raised the GSEs' goals for loans to low- and moderate-income households and areas.
+Homeownership is one area in which the disparity among White and non-White families is most stark.
+In 2000, 67.7 percent of all American households were homeowners; among non-White households the homeownership rate was only 48.2 percent (U.S. Department of Housing and Urban Development, 2000d).
+In recent years, the Federal Government has met with some success in increasing the rate among non-White families.
+HUD, in its role as the regulator of Fannie Mae and Freddie Mac, has raised the Government sponsored enterprise goals for loans to low- and moderate-income households and areas.
 Greater attention by HUD and the U.S. Department of Justice to discrimination among mortgage originators and insurance companies also has promoted access to homeownership.
 Further efforts to expand homeownership by the Federal Housing Administration (FHA) have made homeownership a reality for many Americans.

 Like many other Federal housing policies, initiatives to expand homeownership serve multiple objectives.
-Families that become homeowners gain the opportunity to increase their wealth as property values appreciate.
-They also benefit from enhanced control over housing costs, security of tenure, and the ability to deduct mortgage interest and property tax payments from their Federal income taxes.
-But the benefits of homeownership also extend to the neighborhoods in which low- and moderate-income families live.
+Families that become homeowners gain the opportunity to experience an increase in wealth as property values appreciate.
+They also benefit from enhanced control over housing costs, security of tenure, and the ability to utilize the tax deductions for mortgage interest and property taxes.
+But the benefits of homeownership also extend to the neighborhoods where low- and moderate-income families live.
 Research suggests that neighborhoods with increased levels of homeownership tend to enjoy better upkeep, city services, and community involvement.

-Principle 2: Housing Policy Must Fix the Mistakes of the Past and "Do No Harm" in the Future
+Principle 2: Housing Policy Must Fix the Mistakes of the Past and Do No Harm in the Future